By Katie Jansen

 Many women also try to start their companies alone, Wilson said, but angel investors and venture capitalists are looking for well-rounded teams.

-“It’s very important that you put that team together that presents multiple skillsets,” she said.
+“It’s very important that you put that team together that presents multiple skillsets,” Wilson said.

-But the biggest piece of overarching advice was, as Mitchell put it, “Just start your idea.”
+But the most common advice was, as Mitchell put it, “Just start your idea.”
+That sentiment was repeated throughout the discussion.

 “If you have an idea and you’re passionate about it and you’re willing to put 20 years into it 24/7, that’s the kind of passion you need to start a business,” Wilson said.
 “We as women lean toward the perfection area and want everything to be perfect before we step into anything.
 Don’t be afraid of failure.
 You actually want to fail now and then so you can continue to grow.”